rtrinchet/Arvato-Segmentation-and-Classification/documentation/proposal.md

 For the first problem, a benchmark model would be the k-means algorithm, which is a widely used clustering technique.

-For the second, we could take a look at the associated Kaggle competition's [Leaderboard] (https://www.kaggle.com/c/udacity-arvato-identify-customers/leaderboard).
+For the second, we could take a look at the associated Kaggle competition's [Leaderboard](https://www.kaggle.com/c/udacity-arvato-identify-customers/leaderboard).
 There, we see that most of the participants are scoring AUC (Area Under Curve) better than 0.7.
 That would be a good score to have at minimum and then try to improve it as much as possible.

 # 6. Evaluation Metrics

 For the first problem, it is harder to define a evaluation metric, as the success depends a lot on the data.
-Nevertheless, a metric like the [Silhouette] (https://en.wikipedia.org/wiki/Silhouette_(clustering)) could be helpful.
+Nevertheless, a metric like the [Silhouette](https://en.wikipedia.org/wiki/Silhouette_(clustering)) could be helpful.

 For the second, we will use the AUC, as it is the one used by the Kaggle competition associated.